radleylewis/blog/src/adventure_laptop_001.md

 Or so I thought.
 Actually, and to be expected, the laptop was cheap for a reason.
 But it wouldn't be any fun if it worked right?
 Between a faulty screen, BIOS Supervisor password, missing hard drive and extensive wear and tear, this unit was potentially unsalvageable.

-## Part 2: auf Vordermann bringen (get it into shape)
+## Part 2: auf Vordermann bringen (whip it into shape)

-Stay tuned for *Part 2.* where we deal with BIOS password issues, damaged screens, missing RAM/Hard Drives, and install Arch Linux to turn this Lemon of a laptop into a digital nomad's scimitar.
+Stay tuned for *Part 2.* where we deal with BIOS password issues, damaged screens, missing RAM/Hard Drives, WWAN cards and install Arch Linux to turn this Lemon of a laptop into a digital nomad's scimitar.